Why You Should Buy Physical Gold & Silver Bullion

 What is Investment Gold?

-For the purpose of the VAT exemption, Investment Gold is defined as:
+For the purpose of the VAT exemption, Investment Gold exempt as per HMRC Notice 701/21.
+Please follow this link to our what is investment gold page.

 As from 1st January 2000, investment gold became exempt throughout the entire EU.

 We're not saying it's time to panic, we aim to remain neutral and are constantly watching the markets, the news and keeping our ear to the ground.
 Sign up to our Mailing List and receive our latest updates on how world news and market conditions affect bullion.

 You may wish to view all of our articles on our gold guide